Urigo/angular-meteor/README.md

 - Meteor 1.2 does not have modules loader, so you need to use SystemJS as modules loader (comes with this package!)

 ### Import Angular2 into your app:
-Package supports TypeScript and Babel (.jsx file extension) as languages for development with Angular2.
+Package supports TypeScript and Babel (.jsx file extension) as languages for development with Angular 2.

 ES6 modules are supported via CommonsJS (starting in Meteor 1.3) module loader library.